daj-dong/hello-world/README.md

-# hello-world
-just the first test
-hello everybody：
+hello everybody:

-   I like softwear；
+   I like softwear

    I like technology